 Applying for Medicare in Springfield, Missouri

 We know that applying to Medicare can be tricky.
-There are a maze of rules, and violating the rules can have consequences on your healthcare and your pocketbook.
+There is a maze of rules, and violating the rules can have consequences on your healthcare and your pocketbook.
 If you live in the Springfield area, consider giving one of our agents a chance to help you navigate these tricky waters.
 We’ll help you ensure that you wind up picking the best possible plan for your situation.